Shao EH, Tempest-Roe S, Taylor SR (2015) Increases in markers of renal damage in patients with diabetic maculopathy receiving intravitreal Avastin,

 Patient Information Leaflet

-Joshi L, Taylor SRJ, Large O, Lightman S (2009) Optic Neuropathy following Linezolid Use in a Patient with Acute Lymphocytic Leukemia Reply CLINICAL INFECTIOUS DISEASES 49 (4) pp. 646-646
+Joshi L, Taylor SRJ, Large O, Lightman S (2009) Optic Neuropathy following Linezolid Use in a Patient with Acute Lymphocytic Leukemia Reply, CLINICAL INFECTIOUS DISEASES49(4)pp. 646-646 UNIV CHICAGO PRESS

-Hattenbach LO, Hoerauf H, Feltgen N, Lang G, Taylor S, Schmitz-Valckenberg S, Wolf A, Knorr T (2014) Efficacy and Safety of 0.5 mg Ranibizumab Administered as Intravitreal Injections PRN Compared with Intravitreal Implant Containing 0.7 mg Dexamethasone in Patients with Branch Retinal Vein Occlusion Over 6 Months: The COMRADE-B Study OPHTHALMOLOGICA 232 pp. 90-90
+Hattenbach LO, Hoerauf H, Feltgen N, Lang G, Taylor S, Schmitz-Valckenberg S, Wolf A, Knorr T (2014) Efficacy and Safety of 0.5 mg Ranibizumab Administered as Intravitreal Injections PRN Compared with Intravitreal Implant Containing 0.7 mg Dexamethasone in Patients with Branch Retinal Vein Occlusion Over 6 Months: The COMRADE-B Study, OPHTHALMOLOGICA232pp.
+90-90 KARGER

 The treatment of uveitis is undergoing significant change as a result of the development of new therapeutic approaches, of which the biologic agents form a major part.
 These targeted therapies have shown great promise for the treatment of refractory disease and some have now undergone systematic evaluation through prospective clinical trials, unlike many of their predecessor drugs.